MODULE 3 - Section 4

 • Offers an additional space to process their experience and integrate more of the community into their understanding

 • Gives team members additional opportunities to understand what it is like to live, work and play within the community.
-Additionally, for those on the team considering being a global worker, this gives them a vision of what it could be like to be a part of your community.
+If anyone on the team is considering being a global worker, this gives them a vision of what it could be like to be a part of your community.

 Though not required, consider adding additional value to this time by coordinating an activity that locals, hopefully those the team has already interacted with, could be a part of as well.
-This increases the ability for the team to learn from locals about their community, culture, etc. and vice versa.
-This also affords the potential for deeper relationship building and increasing cross-cultural understanding as well.
+This lets the team learn from locals about their community, culture, etc. and vice versa.
+It also affords the potential for deeper relationship building and increasing cross-cultural understanding.

-It is important that teams have adequate time to process what they are seeing and experiencing in order to be fully present in the work we are asking them to do.
-As such, rest periods or even full days allow team members rejuvenation from travel, adapting to another environment and processing what they are experiencing.
+It is important that teams have adequate time to process what they are seeing and experiencing in order to be fully present.
+Rest periods or even full rest days allow team members rejuvenation from travel, adapting to another environment and processing what they are experiencing.
 Team members are experiencing high visual, auditory, and physical loads as they enter into a new culture and experience.

-Just as a daily debrief does this for the heart and mind, times of rest incorporate the body into this process as well.
+Just as a daily debrief does this for the heart and mind, times of rest incorporate the body into this process.
 The way you choose to incorporate rest times/days into a team schedule will look different depending on the length of a team stay, but should always be present in some form.

 Building Rhythms of Rest into the Schedule